-The outcomes of the study have significant policy implication to relevant economic agents.
+The outcomes, of the study have significant policy implication to relevant economic agents.
 Government has a fundamental function to further improve the contribution and importance of FDI to economic growth.
 Given that the government has the key role of creating employment and overall welfare, promoting free inflow of foreign capital to Pakistan will significantly assist in achieving this objective.
 This will be more beneficial if FDI is directed towards sectors that improve welfare of the masses such as agriculture, health and education.
+Moreover, advance technology in production will trained more skilled labor; therefore it will enhance the productivity.
 Government policy in the scenario should be encouraging joint adventures in order to give opportunities to the domestic producer become one of the parts and enjoy the profit together with foreign investors.
 This will benefit to local partner as they are expose to high technology.
 Besides, ensuring that political stability is maintained and sustained is relevant for attracting foreign capital.
 Fight against corruption is central in giving good perception to foreign investors.
 Efficient monetary management is also crucial for maintain economic stability.
 An optimal inflation threshold consistent with growth needs to be carefully maintained.
 Given that overvalued exchange rate is at variance with export, determining the best rate that encourages export is required by the monetary authorities.

-6.4 Suggestion:
+6.4 Suggestions:

-- 1- The present study can be further extended by analyzing the effect of FDI-led economic growth on income distribution and poverty reduction in Pakistan. - 2- Second, future work should address how the effect of FDI on growth of Pakistan economy varies by industrial structure, the policy regime and the development of infrastructure.
+- 1. The present study can be further extended by analyzing the effect of FDI-led economic growth on income distribution and poverty reduction in Pakistan. - 2.
+Second, future work should be address how the effect of FDI on growth of Pakistan economy varies by industrial structure, the policy regime and the development structure.